 Once both parents have agreed on who is doing what and when, keeping coordinated calendars can help you, your children, caregivers, and coaches all stay informed.
 If simple texts or emails aren’t doing the job, the easiest way to do this might be to download a co-parenting app specifically designed for parents who share custody.

 The Clark County Family Courts prefer that both parents be equally involved in the upbringing of their minor children.
 So the co-parenting plan should provide for both parents, and most importantly, the best interests of the children involved.

 If you find your ex-spouse showing up late for after school pick-ups, not showing up for scheduled events with your children, or putting your children in situations where safety may be at risk, a child custody modification may be your best option.

 When your ex isn’t on the same page and your kids are suffering for it, it’s time for legal help.
 That’s where our divorce lawyers in Las Vegas can provide valuable assistance.

 Your children have enough to deal with going back to school without feeling like they are a complication or in the middle of custody disagreements.
 If you are you having a hard time agreeing with your ex-spouse – Don’t wait.
 It’s best to seek court intervention to prevent problems.

-Our Las Vegas child custody attorneys have decades of experience in child custody matters.
+Our Las Vegas divorce and child custody attorneys have decades of experience in child custody matters.
 So if you’re ready for immediate assistance, please call us at 702-222-4021 for a consultation.